simonemmott/Html5Builder/README.md

 More detailed control can be achieved over the resultant page.

-The `page()` method is overloaded with a more complex variant that allows control over the `<DOTTYYPE>` tag and XML prolog.
+The `page()` method is overloaded with a more complex variant that allows control over the `<DOCTYPE>` tag and XML prolog.
 The method `page(boolean includeXmlProlog, boolean allowOptionalEndTags, boolean system, String fpi, String url)` creates an HTML page where with the following parameters

 |Parameter           |Description|
 |--------------------|-----------|
 |includeXmlProlog    | True if the xml prolog should be included with the <DOCTYPE> tag |